Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 4. Close the door fully and retest terminals 1 and 2 — should now read 0-2 ohms (closed circuit)

-5. Test terminals 3 and 4 with door closed – should read 0-2 ohms
+5. Test terminals 3 and 4 with the door closed — should read 0-2 ohms

 6. Open the door and retest terminals 3 and 4 — should read infinite resistance

-If any of these readings are incorrect, replace the door switch assembly (part number W10130694 for the WDF520PADM).
+If any readings are incorrect, replace the door switch assembly (part number W10130694 for the WDF520PADM).

 Checking the Thermal Fuse

-Some WDF520PADM units include a thermal fuse that protects the control board from overheating.
-When this fuse fails, it can cut power to the display while allowing the main control board to receive power.
+Some WDF520PADM units include a thermal fuse to protect the control board from overheating.
+When it fails, it can cut power to the display while the main control board continues to receive power.

 Locating the Thermal Fuse